Pie chart just like donut chart is used to show numeric proportion (part-to-whole analysis).

-Pie charts are very easy to build in Tableau.
+Pie charts are easy to build in Tableau.
 However, when you build them take the necessary precaution by ensuring their story holds.
-This is because when fields with more than five category's are used in a pie chart, in most cases it will be difficult to spot the differences between category's varying by a small margin.
+This is because when a field with more than five category's is used in a pie chart, in most cases it will be difficult to spot the differences between category's varying by a small margin.

-Note; Such small differences can be amplified by others charts like Bar charts.
+Note; Such small differences can be amplified by other charts like Bar chart.

 Lets create a pie chart to show Sales for different Regions in the Superstores data set.